mindstorm38/portablemc/README.md

 -Xmx2G -XX:+UnlockExperimentalVMOptions -XX:+UseG1GC -XX:G1NewSizePercent=20 -XX:G1ReservePercent=20 -XX:MaxGCPauseMillis=50 -XX:G1HeapRegionSize=32M
 ```

-You can change these arguments using the `--jvm-args <args>`, **please always quote your set of arguments**, this set must
+You can change these arguments using the `--jvm-args=<args>`, **please always quote your set of arguments**, this set must
 be one argument for PMC.
-For example `--jvm-args "-Xmx2G -XX:+UnlockExperimentalVMOptions"`.
+For example `portablemc start "--jvm-args=-Xmx2G -XX:+UnlockExperimentalVMOptions"`.

 ### Auto connect to a server
 Since Minecraft 1.6 we can start the game and automatically connect to a server.
 To do that you can use
 `-s <addr>` (`--server`) for the server address (e.g. `mc.hypixel.net`) and the `-p` (`--server-port`)
 to specify its port, by default to 25565.

+### LWJGL version and ARM support
+With `--lwjgl {3.2.3,3.3.0}` you can update the LWJGL version used when starting the game.
+This can be used to support
+ARM architectures, but this may only work with modern versions which are already using LWJGL 3.
+This argument works by
+dynamically rewriting the version's metadata, the new metadata is dumped in the version directory.
+Using these versions
+on ARM is unstable and can show you an error with `GLXBadFBConfig`, in such cases you should export the following
+environment variable `export MESA_GL_VERSION_OVERRIDE=4.5` (more info [here](https://forum.winehq.org/viewtopic.php?f=8&t=34889)).

 ### Miscellaneous
 With `--dry`, the game is prepared but not started.